nicolerg/atac-seq-pipeline/README.md

+# DEPRECATED.
+Please see https://github.com/smontgomlab/scg_atac-seq-pipeline.
+Relevant components of this repository are being moved over.

 # Run the ENCODE ATAC-seq pipeline on SCG4

 This repository is forked from the [ENCODE ATAC-seq pipeline repository](https://github.com/ENCODE-DCC/atac-seq-pipeline) to provide helper scripts and additional documentation specific for Montgomery Lab implementation of the pipeline on SCG.
 Please refer to the [ENCODE ATAC-seq pipeline repository](https://github.com/ENCODE-DCC/atac-seq-pipeline) for original documentation and use outside of this scope.